local-deploy/docs/docs/commands.md

 Login to PHP container as www-data or root and start bash shell.

+As the second parameter, you can specify the name or ID of another docker container.
+Default is always the PHP container.

 Available options:

 - `-r, --root` enter the container as root